abdelrahman-elkady/se-tutorial/lab-3.md

 To see that do the following

-define a function `print` that will log a word
+Define a function `print` in hello.js that will log a word

 ```js
 // hello.js